 Well, Koh Lipe is a very small tropical island in the Andaman sea close to the Malaysian borders.
 It belongs to the Tarutao Marine National Park which is in fact the No 1 of the ”things to do” here- after you pay an entrance fee of 220Baht ( roughly £5) that is valid for 5 days.
-How many days to spend here depends actually on what you are looking for so I will try to describe the island as much as possible so you can decide for yourself but I found 4 days to be more than sufficient if you want to gain a good insight on it but not get bored!
+How many days to spend in Koh Lipe depends actually on what you are looking for so I will try to describe the island as much as possible so you can decide for yourself but I found 4 days to be more than sufficient if you want to gain a good insight on it but not get bored!

 Reaching the island can be a bit uncomfortable as the «port» does not really exist!
 From Pak Bara Pier there is indeed a ferry to Koh Lipe but, due to the tide conditions, the ferry (or more accurate… the speedboat!) will drop you off on a floating platform 100m away from the coast (in Pattaya Beach) where you will have to pay 50Baht (a bit more than £1) for a traditional longtail boat to take you to the island.
 One ferry company (this time it is a ferry!!) connects also Langkawi island (Malaysia) with Koh Lipe but it does not usually operate throughout the moon season.

 The highlight of the abovementioned trip was when the speedboat crew decided to stop unexpectedly on an uninhabited islet of the Tarutao Park called Khai or Ta-nga (Egg Island) !
 Surprise!
 One hour in a paradise!
 After almost one month in Thailand…here we found out the clearest and the most beautiful waters!